tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ### 0.1.7

-- Support for browser on mobile
+- Support for mobile devices

 ### 0.1.6